Finance Minister addresses the Central Board of RBI Directors

-New Delhi, Feb 16 (IANS) The 587th meeting of the Central Board of Directors of Reserve Bank of India was held under the chairmanship of Governor Shaktikanta Das, through video conferencing on Tuesday, an official statement said.
+New Delhi: The 587th meeting of the Central Board of Directors of Reserve Bank of India was held under the chairmanship of Governor Shaktikanta Das, through video conferencing on Tuesday, an official statement said.

 The meeting was also attended by Finance Minister Nirmala Sitharaman, who in her address to the Directors of the Central Board, outlined the thinking behind the Union Budget 2021-22 and the priorities of the government.